oddbird/oddleventy/content/blog/2026/poetic-css-intro.md

-but fitting it in around other projects made it slow to pick up momentum -- and we didn't want to start selling something that only exists in our minds!
+but fitting it in around other projects made it slow to pick up momentum -- and we didn't want to start selling something that only exists in my mind!

-It's not done,
+It's still not done,
 but we're getting to the point where we have actual lessons to share with early subscribers.
 Maybe that's you?

-The course structure is roughed in, many of the demos have been built, slide decks and transcripts/articles are taking shape, I've done some camera tests
-(using old lights from my Mozilla videos), and I'm starting to film the first set of lessons.
+The course structure is roughed in, many of the demos have been built, slide decks and transcripts/articles are taking shape, I've done some camera and lighting tests, and I'm starting to film the first lessons.

-But there's a lot more to do
+But there's a lot more to do,
-Turning a series of videos into a _course_ that you can access.
+turning a series of videos into a _course_ that you can access.
-Hopefully we'll get that infrastructure in place soon -- a landing page with the course outline, a checkout flow, and a platform you can log into for access.
+Hopefully we'll get that infrastructure in place soon -- a landing page with the course outline, a checkout flow, and a platform you can log into.
 We're working on it!

+Our plan
+is to launch the course later this spring (2026), with pre-sales and early access starting in the next few months.

 You're in the right place
 to get updates along the way.

+{{ utility.main_action(action.text, url=action.url) }}

+## Let us know what you're looking for!

+Are there specific questions you have, or topics you'd like me to cover?
+Confusion around a specific feature, or interest in a particular aspect of the language?
+I'd love to hear what's on your mind!